Edward Grey, 1st Viscount Grey of Fallodon: Agadir Crisis 1911

 In cabinet on 4 July 1911, Grey accepted that Britain would oppose any German port in the region, any new fortified port anywhere on the Moroccan coast, and that Britain must continue to enjoy an "open door" for its trade with Morocco.
 Grey at this point was resisting efforts by the Foreign Office to support French intransigence.
 By the time a second cabinet was held on 21 July, Grey had adopted a tougher position, suggesting that he propose to Germany that a multi-national conference be held, and that were Germany to refuse to participate "we should take steps to assert and protect British interests."

-Grey was made a Knight of the Garter in 1912.
-Throughout the period leading up to World War Grey played a leading part in negotiations with the Kaiser.
+Grey was made a Knight Companion of the Garter in 1912.
+Throughout the period leading up to World War Grey played a leading part in negotiations with Kaiser Wilhelm II.
 He visited Germany and invited their delegation to the Windsor Castle Conference in 1912.
 They returned several times, with Haldane acting as interpreter.

 July Crisis 1914

 Although Grey's activist foreign policy, which relied increasingly on the Triple Entente with France and Russia, came under criticism from the radicals within his own party, he maintained his position because of support from the Conservatives for his "non-partisan" foreign policy.
 In 1914, Grey played a key role in the July Crisis leading to the outbreak of World War I. His attempts to mediate the dispute between Austria-Hungary and Serbia were ignored by both sides.
-On 16 July, British ambassador to Austria-Hungary advised that Austria-Hungary regarded the Serbian government as having been complicit in the assassination of Archduke Franz Ferdinand and his wife, and would have to act if Austria-Hungary was not to lose her position as a Great Power.
+On 16 July, Maurice de Bunsen, British ambassador to Austria-Hungary advised that Austria-Hungary regarded the Serbian government as having been complicit in the assassination of Archduke Franz Ferdinand and his wife Sophie, and would have to act if Austria-Hungary was not to lose her position as a Great Power.
 The British Cabinet were preoccupied with the crisis in Ulster, and Grey failed to realize the urgency of the situation, and chose to await further developments.

 On 23 July, Austria-Hungary formally handed the Serbian government an ultimatum, which demanded their acceptance, by 25 July, of terms tantamount to Serbia's vassalage to Austria-Hungary; it was soon clear that Serbia would accept most of the demands but that Austria-Hungary would settle for nothing less than complete capitulation.
 On 24 July, the French ambassador in London tried to waken Grey to the realization that once Austrian forces crossed the Serbian border, it would be too late for mediation.
 Grey responded by urging the German ambassador to attempt a four-power conference of Britain, France, Italy and Germany at Vienna to mediate between Austria-Hungary and Russia, Serbia's patron, or at least to obtain an extension of the time-limit set by Austria-Hungary.
 Grey again proposed a four-power conference on 26 July.
 He also suggested that Russia and Austria-Hungary should be encouraged to negotiate.
 The other powers were open to the idea, but Germany, France and Russia were not supporting this.